marinalohova/aula-music-app/aula-music-client/README.md

 ## Learn More

+### Components
-You will find the code for Player component in src/components/Player.js.
+You will find Player component in src/components/Player.js.
+### Containers
-You will find List of tracks with pagination in src/container/Tracks/List.js.
+You will find List view with pagination in src/containers/Tracks/List.js.
+You will find Details view in src/containers/Tracks/Details.js
+### Redux
-You will find Details for a particular track in src/container/Tracks/Details.js API calls can be found in src/actions/tracks.js
+API calls can be found in src/actions/tracks.js.
+Redux Player actions can be found in src/actions/player.js.
+### Config
-Redux Player actions can be found in src/actions/player.js The frontend is connected to the backend through the 'proxy' field in package.json
+The frontend is connected to the backend through the 'proxy' field in package.json
+### Pagination
+Please, switch Rows per page in the Paginator to 1 in order to test pagination.

+### Inspiration
-Particularly proud of building Player UI with [Material UI](https://material-ui.com/) that I haven't used prior.
+I'm pretty proud of building Player UI with [Material UI](https://material-ui.com/) that I haven't used prior.
 It was a short learning curve, but so far I'm liking it.
-I tried to copy iTunes, that's why the song details are a form, the song list is a grid with the similar to iTunes column names, and clicking on the song title starts playing the song from the start - all the features found on iTunes.
+I tried to copy iTunes, that's why the Details view is a form, the List view is a grid similar to iTunes, and clicking on the song title starts playing the song from the start - all the features found on iTunes.

-Please, switch Rows per page in the pagination to 1 in order to test pagination.

-### List of Improvements
+## List of Improvements

-If I had more time I would've added the following to UX:
+If I had more time, I would've added the following:
- -- Added the scrubber to the Player
+ - Added the scrubber to the Player.
+I decided to create a customized Player rather than using HTML5 <audio> tag, because I wanted it to look pretty.
+But like with any customized solution, it adds extra effort to create parts of the player tha come with <audio> tag by default.
- -- Connected Prev, Rewind buttons
+ - Connected Prev, Rewind buttons.
- -- Progress loading indicators
+ - Progress loading indicators.
- -- Saving functionality to the Details form.
+ - Saving functionality to the Details form.
- -- Support for different environments, such as Development, Production, etc -- Integration tests
+ - Support for different environments and ENV variables, such as Development, Production, etc
+ - Integration tests.
- -- Sass support and Webpack, since that's what I use in real world situations.
+ - Sass support and Webpack, since that's what I use in real world situations.
 Not entirely sold on having styles in the components, as suggested by Material UI documentation.